 If you wish to only see the list of all the apps along with their shortcuts, you can copy-paste the following in explorer address bar and hit Enter to open the following Applications folder:

-Using this way you can change the permissions of any folder in Windows 7 or Windows 8.
+Using this way you can change the permissions of any folder in Windows.

 Go here to find out how to change the location of Windows Store Apps default installation folder.

 These links may also interest you: